Monthly Archives: March 2008

 Compost delivery straight to your door

 CPL Distribution are now delivering a range of FSC, recycled and peat free composts and soil improvers straight to your door.
 For car free people like me a great service.
-You can already get mail order compost from www.organiccatalog.com/catalog/ and www.wigglywigglers.co.uk, amongst … Continue reading
+You can already get mail order compost from www.organiccatalog.com/catalog/ and http://www.wigglywigglers.co.uk, amongst others, but its good to have another supplier.
+CPL sell solid fuel normally and will…

 Get into coppiced products and have fun with sticks